top of page

 Affordable Housing Challenges

-Montgomery Township's Original Round 4 Housing Plan has four challengers, including two non-profit residential public interest groups (Save Montgomery and Montgomery Neighbors United), the Fair Share Housing Center (a nonprofit advocacy organization that uses legal, policy, and community-building strategies to fight for housing justice in New Jersey), and the developer EKahn Development.
+Montgomery Township's Original Round 4 Housing Plan has four challengers, including two non-profit community groups (Save Montgomery and Montgomery Neighbors United), the Fair Share Housing Center (a nonprofit advocacy organization that uses legal, policy, and community-building strategies to fight for housing justice in New Jersey), and the developer EKahn Development.

 The NJ Fair Housing Act (NJSA 52:27D-302) established an Affordable Housing Dispute Resolution Program, known as "The Program."
 It is basically a court-based oversight consortium of retired judges who will hear the formal objections, disputes, or challenges that were filed in June — including the four mentioned above.